-From humble beginnings—first as a military post and then as a lumber camp—Ottawa, Ontario, has emerged as a vibrant, multicultural capital city.
+From humble beginnings in 1800 as a lumber camp, Ottawa, Ontario, grew to become the vibrant, multicultural capital of Canada.
 Ottawa is a bilingual city, reflecting its French and English heritage.
-Home to the copper-roofed Parliament Buildings, the Supreme Court of Canada and foreign embassies, Bytown, as it was originally named, is also a vigorous community housing farmers markets, world-class museums and historic buildings.
+Home to the copper-roofed Parliament Buildings, the Supreme Court of Canada and foreign embassies, Ottawa has many walkable historic neighborhoods, bustling farmers markets, world-class museums, trendy restaurants and exciting nightlife.

 Situated at the confluence of the Ottawa, Gatineau and Rideau rivers, the city is bisected by the Rideau Canal.
-The section running from Dows Lake to the majestic Ottawa River, a distance of 5 mi/8 km, is flanked by bike and walking paths.
-In the winter, the ice surface is flooded to create the world's longest skating rink.
+The 5 mi/8 km section running from Dows Lake to the downtown core is flanked by bike and walking paths.
+From January to early March, the ice surface is flooded to create the Rideau Canal Skateway, the world's longest skating rink.
 In the summer, colorful masses of flowers, beginning with tulips in May, bloom along both sides of the canal.
 UNESCO has declared the entire canal, stretching 125 mi/202 km from Ottawa to Kingston, a World Heritage site.
+It is the oldest canal system in North America, built in 1832 and still operating today.

-The greenbelt encircling central Ottawa and the many parks filled with plants, well-kept lawns and trees add to the city's scenic appeal.
+A greenbelt encircles central Ottawa, and its many parks filled with plants, well-kept lawns and canopies of mature trees add to the city's scenic appeal.
 Across the river in Quebec, Gatineau Park is a massive natural playground with some of the region's most pristine protected areas, wildlife, lakes and rivers.

-Ottawa is located in southeastern Canada, situated at the far eastern tip of Ontario province right on the border with Quebec province.
+Ottawa is located in southeastern Canada, situated at the far eastern tip of the province of Ontario right on the border with the province of Quebec.
 The city is divided by the Rideau Canal, which serves as a popular spot for outdoor activity year-round.
-On the west side is the core of the city, known as Centretown.
-There you'll find Parliament Hill, the seat of Canadian government, and the pedestrian mall on Sparks Street.
-The city half that is east of the canal includes the popular ByWard Market, just across the canal from Centretown, and the neighborhood known as Sandy Hill, southeast of the market and bounded by Rideau Street and Laurier Avenue East.
+On the west side is the core of the city, called Downtown.
+There you'll find Parliament Hill and the pedestrian mall on Sparks Street.
+Centretown, home to the Canadian Museum of Nature, is just south of Downtown.
+The popular ByWard Market area is across the canal to the east.
+The neighborhood known as Sandy Hill lies southeast of the market, bounded by Rideau Street and Laurier Avenue East.
+Close to the University of Ottawa, Sandy Hill attracts a young, hip student crowd.

-Centuries before Europeans arrived in North America, a tribe of Algonquians known as Outaouak made its home on the banks of the Ottawa River.
-The first recorded visit by a European was in 1613, when the French explorer Samuel de Champlain passed through the area in search of a route that would provide passage to the Far East.
+Centuries before Europeans arrived in North America, a tribe of Algonquin (Anishinaabe) people made their home on the banks of the Ottawa River.
+The first recorded visit by a European was in 1610, when the French explorer Etienne Brule passed through the area.
+He was followed three years later by Samuel de Champlain, the founder of the city of Quebec, who was in search of a route that would provide passage to the Far East.

 In 1826, British Army engineers and troops, led by Lt.
 Col. John By, built barracks on what is now known as Parliament Hill.
 From this base of operations they constructed the Rideau Canal system, linking the Ottawa River to the St. Lawrence River and Lake Ontario many miles/kilometers to the south.
 The canal was built as an alternate shipping route between Toronto and Montreal, in case a U.S. invasion put the St. Lawrence in danger.